 9. Ann B. Davis (Alice Nelson)

 Alice Nelson is the extremely likable and funny housekeeper and friend of the Brady family.
 Ann B. Davis played her own identical cousin in season 3 while in real life, she had a twin sister named Harriet who was not an actress.
-Davis had her first big break in 1955 gaining a starring role on The Bob Cummings Show where she would go on to win 2 Primetime Emmys out of 4 nominations.
+Davis had her first big break in 1955 gaining a starring role as Charmaine “Shultzy” Shultz on The Bob Cummings Show, where she would go on to win a pair of Primetime Emmys out of a total of four nominations.